 There are a number of criteria that need to be met by applicants.
 If you want to apply for emergency financial assistance from the state, an applicant who meets the definition of being faced with an emergency or crisis situation is one who is current dealing with an imminent crisis, or maybe they have an ongoing, existing condition.
 The hardship being experienced needs to threaten the physical safety, health, and well-being of the applicant and his or her family.

 In addition, participants in the program need to be without available financial resources with which he or she can immediately eliminate an existing hardship or prevent an imminent crisis.
 So applicants basically need to have no other options available to them, and the West Virginia Emergency Assistance Program is a resource of last resort.

 Grants from the program as well as emergency financial assistance can be paid out to those in need at most once during a period of 30 consecutive days in any 12 consecutive months.
 Payments for bills, rent, food and other needs may be made to meet expenses which arose before this 30-day-period ends.
 While exceptions can be made, it is rare for payments to be made to meet needs of state residents which may extend beyond the 30 day period.

 The West Virginia Bureau for Children and Families Assistance administers the emergency assistance program in partnership with your local DHHR Office.
+Call (304) 558-0684 for the main intake.
 You will need to call or stop by your local office to apply.